dcordero/dotFiles/README.md

 * Show keychain status on the menu bar
 * Show battery percent on the menu bar
 * Show bluetooth on the menu bar
+* Configure Inconsolate Font in Xcode and iTerm